FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-09-02-how-to-make-first-steps-of-databinding-in-wpf.md

 </Grid>
 ```

 But if you run this you only see the namespace and the name of the classes.
 Why this?
 Because the only thing you give to the ItemsControl is the list of persons.
 From where should it know what to do with it?
-It just calls the "ToString()"-Extension on "object" and gets the Namespace and the name of the class.
+It calls the "ToString()"-Extension on "object" and gets the Namespace and the name of the class.

 ![How to make first steps of Databinding in WPF](https://cdn.offering.solutions/img/articles/2014-09-02/List1.jpg)